Originally posted: 07/22/2019

 - It is for discipline that you endure; God deals with you as with sons; for what son is there whom his father does not discipline? … 10 For they disciplined us for a short time as seemed best to them, but He disciplines us for our good, so that we may share His holiness, (Hebrews 12:7, 10).

 - By faith, let us accept His Discipline that we would bless Him for His good gifts.

 - Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow, (James 1:17).

 - By faith, let us accept His Discipline that we would never forget, but always remember.

 - All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness, (Hebrews 12:11).

 - By faith, let us accept His Discipline that we would experience His good for us in the end.

 - And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 29 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; 30 and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified, (Romans 8:28-30).

 Furthermore, we had earthly fathers to discipline us, and we respected them; shall we not much rather be subject to the Father of spirits, and live?
 (Hebrews 12:9).

-As we accept His Discipline by faith, the LORD God will grow us into a people to reap His blessings, and as His Children, to bear His family resemblance.
+As we accept His Discipline by faith, the LORD God will grow us into a people who reap His blessings, into His Children who bear His family resemblance.